 What If I Think a Loved One is Suffering From Sleep Apnea?

 Very often, our patients at Encinitas Cosmetic Dentistry do not realize they suffer from sleep apnea.
 Frequently, their partners or family members are the ones who notice these interruptions in sleep.
-If you suspect a loved one may have sleep apnea, please contact us today to learn how a sleep study may be beneficial and can ultimately lead to a diagnosis.
-For those who are diagnosed with sleep apnea, Dr. Santone or Dr. Dietz can develop a custom-tailored treatment plan to help alleviate or eliminate symptoms and greatly improve their overall quality of life.
+If you suspect a loved one may have sleep apnea, please contact us today.
+One of our dentists can either provide you with an at-home ambulatory screening device or direct you towards resources regarding how to schedule a formal sleep study.
+For those who are diagnosed with sleep apnea, Dr. Santone or Dr. Dietz can develop a custom-tailored treatment plan to help alleviate or eliminate symptoms and greatly improve overall quality of life.

 While there are different types of sleep apnea with varying causes, the condition is generally a result of reduced airflow to the brain due to irregular breathing patterns.
 In most cases, this is caused by blockages in the nasal and oral passageways, making it difficult for oxygen to travel.